-Garlic Steak & Potato Foil Packets – A quick, delicious and nourishing meal perfect for any occasion!
-This garlic butter steak and potatoes foil packs recipe is super easy to make.
-The garlic butter sauce adds so much flavor and keeps your steaks super juicy!
-No pans to wash up afterward, what not to love about this steak and potato foil packet recipe?
+A quick, delicious, and nourishing meal perfect for any occasion!
+This steak and potato foil packs recipe is super easy to make.
+The garlic butter sauce adds so much flavor and keeps your steak super juicy!
+Cooking food in foil is such an underestimated way to prep a complete dinner in no time.
+No pans to wash up afterward, what’s not to love about this recipe?

 Table of Contents